 Please contact Jake Maas at firstname.lastname@example.org or 706-542-2090 for more information, and prior to using this information in a grant proposal.

-The University of Georgia (UGA) currently has a PREP R25 grant (3/2014-12/2017) from NIH NIGMS to provide post-baccalaureate training in infectious diseases research.
-The UGA PREP draws on UGA’s remarkable strength in infectious diseases research, as well as strong graduate programs in several of its biology-related departments and mathematics, to provide intensive research experiences for eight underrepresented minority and disabled trainees each year.
+UGA has a PREP R25 grant (6/2018-3/2023) from NIH NIGMS to provide post-baccalaureate training in infectious diseases research.
+The University of Georgia’s Post-baccalaureate Training in Infectious Diseases Research Program provides intensive research training experiences to recent post-baccalaureate underrepresented minority and disabled students as an avenue for these students to gain the skills and attributes necessary for gaining admission to biomedical graduate programs and attaining success careers in biomedical research.
+UGA PREP draws on UGA’s remarkable strength in infectious diseases research, as well as strong graduate programs in several of its biology-related departments and mathematics, to provide intensive research experiences for seven underrepresented minority and disabled trainees each year.
 Since the program’s inception in 2014, 33 faculty drawn from the UGA Faculty of Infectious Diseases, who belong to the departments of Biochemistry and Molecular Biology, Cellular Biology, Ecology, Entomology, Genetics, Infectious Diseases, Mathematics, Microbiology, and Population Health, have incorporated UGA PREP trainees into their laboratories, providing a unique, structured and mentored one-year research experience.

-A third NIH T32 training grant at UGA focuses on Tropical and Emerging Global Diseases (9/2015-8/2020).
+A NIH T32 training grant at UGA focuses on Tropical and Emerging Global Diseases (current end date 2025).
 This program trains graduate students and postdoctoral scholars to become independent research scientists who study parasitic diseases in the context of global health.
 The program’s research seeks fundamental insights into protozoan and helminth parasites and their interaction with their mammalian hosts and invertebrate vectors.
 It combines cutting-edge bench and field science with perspectives on the global challenges and opportunities for the control and elimination of parasitic diseases.
 These perspectives are grounded in firsthand experience by trainers and collaborators around the world.
 Every year protozoan and helminth parasitic diseases of humans are responsible for more than a million deaths, many millions more cases of severe morbidity, and hundreds of millions of cases of subtle morbidity due to chronic infections.
 UGA is uniquely positioned as a training ground for the next generation of parasitology/tropical diseases researchers.
 UGA is home to perhaps the largest number of parasitology research laboratories in the US that collectively cover the full gamut of parasitic diseases.
-We believe that the breadth and culture of our program instills trainees with the ability to translate basic scientific findings into tool development and the implementation of interventions, and fosters their ability to identify and formulate a fundamental research question out of the context of parasitic disease itself.
-The program has further grown and flourished.
+We believe that the breadth and culture of our program instills trainees with the ability to translate basic scientific findings into tool development and the implementation of interventions and fosters their ability to identify and formulate a fundamental research question out of the context of parasitic disease itself.
+During the last funding period, the program has further grown and flourished and selected students and postdocs participate in a number of activities tailored to their preparation for their future success in science careers.
+For the next funding period we introduce new initiatives including new requirements for postdoc trainees, a more rigorous training of new trainers, new postdoc recruitment strategies to increase diversity, new strategies to recruit underrepresented minorities, potential expansion of the program with the use of matched trainee lines and new themes offered to trainees on large data mining and computer science.
 Significant institutional commitment for breadth-enhancing capstone experiences, a match for trainee lines, a reorganized innovative graduate recruitment umbrella, and new diversity initiatives further strengthen this highly successful training program.